 Does VDM provide food or should I pack a lunch for my child?

 Due to COVID restrictions, the Museum does not provide any food or snacks during Day-Off Camps and VDM’s public drinking fountain is turned off.
-Families are asked to pack nut-free lunches and water bottles for camp participants to help us maintain a nut-free environment for our friends with food allergies.
+Families are asked to pack nut-free lunches and water bottles for campers to help us maintain a nut-free environment for our friends with food allergies.

 Where can I park to drop off and pick up my child?